After-Shock/Cloudbox-wiki/Prerequisites.md

 ## 2. Domain Name

+Cloudbox will be accessed via appname.yourdomain.com (see [[Accessing Cloudbox]]).
+To set this app follow the below instructions.

 ### i.
 Paid Domain Name (recommended)
 1. Get a domain name from any domain name registry (eg. Namecheap.com, Godaddy.com)
 2. Set a wildcard DNS for `*` to your server IP.